rails/rails/guides/source/active_support_core_extensions.md

 Module.new.name # => nil
 ```

-You can check whether a module has a name with the predicate +anonymous?+:
+You can check whether a module has a name with the predicate `anonymous?`:

 ```ruby
 module M